anoma/nspec/docs/tutorial/engines/template/engine_environment.juvix.md

 ## Timer handles

-!!! note
+!!! note "On `Timer handles`"

-    Similar to mailbox specific types,
-    each timer may carry some information,
+    If a timer carries some information,
-    e.g., about the context in which it was set.
+    it will carry it as part of its _handle,_ e.g., about the context in which it was set.

     Form